-- advising the board and its committees on governance matters; - monitoring whether board and committee policy and procedure are being followed; - coordinating timely completion of board and committee papers; - ensuring that business conducted at board and committee meetings are accurately recorded in the minutes; and - helping to organise the induction and professional development of directors.
+- advising the board and its committees on governance matters; - monitoring whether board and committee policy and procedure are being followed: - coordinating timely completion of board and committee papers; - ensuring that business conducted at board and committee meetings are accurately recorded in the minutes; and - helping to organise the induction and professional development of directors.

-The Board Charter was updated by resolution of the Board on 23 June 2015 to explicitly reflect this delegation by the Board to the company secretary.
+The Board Charter explicitly reflect this delegation by the Board to the Company Secretary.